danryan/runbooks-mirror/docs/ci-runners/README.md

 ### New Architecture

 The new architecture transitions from individual VPC peerings to a Shared VPC model.
-This Shared VPC is managed within a central 'gitlab-ci' hub project, with each shard linked to its own isolated VPC network.
+This Shared VPC is managed within a central 'gitlab-ci' hub project, with each shard configured as a service project.

+The isolation between the shared VPC networks is a logical one, occuring on the application-level, where each runner-manager is configured to use its own isolated network.

 By using a Shared VPC, multiple projects can securely communicate through a common network structure, reducing the need for direct VPC peerings and thereby addressing the peering limits.

 The architecture provides: